Li Qingzhao: Zhejiang Jinhua Memorial Hall

 Jinhua Li Qingzhao Memorial Hall is located in the southern corner of Jinhua City, Bayong Road.
 Ba Yong Lou was built by Shen Yue, governor of Dongyang, in the first year of Qilongchang in the Southern dynasty.
 In 1994, Ba Yong Lou Cultural Relics Conservation and Management Office changed the main hall of Ba Yong Lou into Li Qingzhao Memorial Hall.

 Zhejiang Hangzhou Memorial Hall

 Since Li Qingzhao once lived near Qingbo Gate of West Lake in Hangzhou, the relevant authorities built the Qingzhao Pavilion in the Stream of the Metasequoia forest in the Willow Waves And Orioles Park, which was opened in 2002.

 Modern references

 Two impact craters, Li Ch'ing-Chao on Mercury and Li Qingzhao on Venus, are named after her.

 In 2011, "A Dream Song" and "Sheng Sheng Man" have been set to music as part of the song cycle 'Chinese Memories' by composer Johan Famaey.
 In 2017, the composer Karol Beffa wrote Fragments of China (Klarthe), setting four of her poems to music.
 River of Stars, a novel by Guy Gavriel Kay set in a fictionalized Song China, features a protagonist inspired by Li Qingzhao, as acknowledged by the author in the book.
+In the 2022 video game Terra Invicta, the leader of the Academy faction is named in honor of Li Qingzhao.